-In a decision delivered today the Austrian Constitutional Court ceased hyphen-discrimination of registered partners.
-Also same-sex couples enjoy the constitutional protection of the family.
-Disadvantageous treatment of registered versus married couples require particularly serious reasons.
-Separation as an end in itself (on principle) is inadmissible.
-Rechtskomitee LAMBDA (RKL), Austria’s LGBT civil rights organisation, now calls on the federal government to allow reason to prevail and repeal all the differences between registered partners and spouses.
+In a decision delivered today the Austrian Constitutional Court turned down another discrimination of registered vs married couples.
+Registered partners could acquire a joint surname only at registration while spouses can choose a joint family name also at any time later.
+Such a statutory provision discriminates against registered couples and violates equality before the law.
+The Constitutional Court therefore turned it down and stressed again that also same-sex couples enjoy the constitutional protection of the family.
+Rechtskomitee LAMBDA (RKL), Austria’s LGBT civil rights organisation, called on the federal government to allow reason to prevail and repeal all the differences between registered partners and spouses.

 29 March 2012 the Norwegian Supreme Court has given a judgment concerning lgbt asylum seekers.
 As for determining whether there is a well-founded fear of persecution, the court stated that a gay person cannot be expected to go into the closet again on his/her return to her country of origin, if the reason for doing so is to avoid persecution.

 International conference on the rights of sexual minorities entitled “Together against Discrimination” took place in Budva, Montenegro on 19 March 2012.
 The conference was organised by the Government of Montenegro, under the auspices of Prime Minister Igor Lukšić, and supported by the International Academic Conference Justice in the Balkans: Equality for Sexual Minorities, the Lund University Department of Sociology of Law in Lund, Sweden, the Williams Institute at the UCLA School of Law and the European Commission on Sexual Orientation Law (ECSOL).